documentation

 • Used to create the from-cloud-link on the Confluent Platform side

-A step-by-step guide for configuring all server properties is shown in Configure Kafka brokers, controllers, and ZooKeeper files.
+A step-by-step guide for configuring all server properties is shown in Configure Kafka brokers and controllers.

 Here is a quick summary of new configurations you add to the Kafka server properties file.